limit1ezz/mesto/README.md

 - The project is hosted on github pages;
 - Stylelint is used for CSS linting;
 - Pure JS is used for interacting;
+- Object-oriented architecture;
+- The project is built using webpack;

 ## Stack: